Techniques used by Donald Trump

 appeal to pity - portraying oneself as a victim in order to gain sympathy and manufacture justification for attacking your opponents.
 (5 uses)

-honor by association - defending or championing cultural sacred cows, which transfers the respect, authority, sanction, and prestige associated with those symbols to the defender.
+honor by association - Defending or championing cultural sacred cows in order to transfer the respect, authority, and prestige associated with those symbols onto oneself.
 (5 uses)

-red herring - throwing an irrelevant fact into an argument to divert attention from the real issue at hand.
+red herring - throwing irrelevant information into an argument to divert attention from the real issue at hand.
 (5 uses)

 demonizing - characterizing a group or those who support an opposing viewpoint as threatening, immoral, or less than human.
 (4 uses)

-fault as virtue - technique where a weakness is presented as a strength, by focusing on any positive aspect of it.
+fault as virtue - presenting a weakness or undesirable trait as a strength, by focusing on any positive aspect of it.
 (4 uses)

 labeling - pigeon-holing a person or group into a simple category and assigning names and/or beliefs to that category.
 (4 uses)